abdrahmansoltan/Learning-Notes/Node.js/1-Node.md

     });
     ```

-- `process.env`
+- `process.env` -> **(ENVIRONMENT VARIABLES)**

-  - Process.env gives you access to the environment information of your Node.js application.
+  - `Process.env` gives you access to the environment information of your Node.js application.
 It also allows you to add environment variables that can be used if your code is dependent on the environment it is run in.
+  - To add new environment-variables in our Node process, we have 2 ways:

+    1. manually in terminal before the start script:

+       ```sh
+       NODE_ENV=production nodemon server.js
+       ```

+    2. by using a `.env` configuration file that contains all our environment-variables and access it using [dotenv package](https://www.npmjs.com/package/dotenv)

+       ```js
+       const dotenv = require('dotenv');

+       // specify the path of configuration file dotenv.config({ path: './config.env' }); // MUST BE BEFORE requiring app file

+       // now we can access the variables in the config file like this: console.log(process.env.PORT);
+       ```

 - `process.stdout` it's like `console.log` but it does not force a new line break.
 This allows you to create helpful tools like progress bars.